jcornaz/autorel/README.md

   files:
     - CHANGELOG.md

-# Github repository on which releases should be created.
+# Github release configuration.
 Empty by default (not creating github releases)
+github:

+  # Github repository
-github_repo: jcornaz/autorel
+  repo: jcornaz/autorel

+  # Files to upload to the github release.
+Empty by default
+  files:
+    - LICENSE
+    - target/release/autorel

 # The list of hooks `autorel` will invoke in case of a new release.
 # They must all be `sh` command lines. (more interpreters may eventually be supported in the future)